MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/use-ai-apis-with-api-management.md

 ## Setup Azure API Management instance with Azure OpenAI API
 The following steps describe how you can setup your Azure OpenAI API with Azure API Management.
 You can follow a similar process for OpenAI APIs.

-1. Start by [downloading the API definition for Azure OpenAI](https://raw.githubusercontent.com/Azure/azure-rest-api-specs/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview/2023-03-15-preview/inference.json) and saving them to your local machine.
+1. Start by [downloading the API definition for Azure OpenAI](https://raw.githubusercontent.com/Azure/azure-rest-api-specs/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview/2023-03-15-preview/inference.json) and saving it to your local machine.

     > [!div class="nextstepaction"]
     > [Download API reference](https://raw.githubusercontent.com/Azure/azure-rest-api-specs/main/specification/cognitiveservices/data-plane/AzureOpenAI/inference/preview/2023-03-15-preview/inference.json)